Collaborative Residency 2017

 A B O U T T H I S P R O G R A M

-The 2017 Public Artist Collaborative Residency program is providing the opportunity for 3 local artists from the Charlottesville area working with varied mediums to utilize our gallery as a pop-up studio space for the months of July, August, and September.
-The artists will develop their practice in cooperation with each other over the course of 3 months.
-This pioneering program emphasizes a strong collaborative element by placing the artists in close proximity and supporting them in the development of a shared vision for an outreach activity and a gallery exhibition.
-The program will further the development of the arts in Charlottesville by providing financial support, organizational support, publicity, and space to these artists.
-It will accomplish all this while feeding the intrigue and interest of the community, putting a spotlight on creative collaboration, and maintaining our mission to bridge diverse communities through the arts.
+The 2017 Public Artist Collaborative Residency program was developed to provide the opportunity for 3 local artists from the Charlottesville area working with varied mediums to utilize our gallery as a pop-up studio space for the months of July, August, and September.
+The artists developed their practice in cooperation with each other over the course of 3 months, in the public eye.
+This pioneering program emphasizes a strong collaborative element by placing the artists in close proximity and supporting them in the development of a shared vision for outreach activities and a gallery exhibition.
+The program furthers the development of the arts in Charlottesville by providing financial support, organizational support, publicity, and space to these artists.
+It accomplishes all this while feeding the intrigue and interest of the community, putting a spotlight on creative collaboration, and maintaining our mission to bridge diverse communities through the arts.

 M E E T T H E A R T I S T S

 We are pleased to announce the artists who will be participating in the 2017 Public Artist Collaborative Residency program this summer.
 Working with us are Will Mullany, Amanda Wagstaff, and Chicho Lorenzo.